Sour cereal soup: Czech Republic

 Kyselo (kyselo, krkonošské kyselo; Kübelsauer) is a soup based on rye sourdough and mushrooms.
-It is a traditional Czech cuisine from poor folk food originating in the Northern Bohemia highland region of the Giant Mountains.
+It is a traditional Czech dish originating from poor folk food in the Northern Bohemia highland region of the Giant Mountains.
 It is very substantial and it contains an abundance of proteins, B vitamins, dietary fiber and other important nutrients.

 Origin

 Kyselo has been a traditional daily food of poor people in the Giant Mountain region for centuries, primarily in the winter.
 It is made from locally accessible, cheap, storable ingredients (the mushrooms are usually used dried) and nutritious ingredients so it provides substantial energy for hard mountain life and work.
 Historically kyselo was made without eggs.
 Eggs in early times were produced mainly for sale on the market, not for one's own family, so eggs were only eaten on some holidays.
 Potatoes became widespread among poor people of Czech lands in the late 18th century, so before that time soups of this type were also made without potatoes.

-Usage of sourdough indicates that kyselo has ancient origins, probably in medieval (and prehistoric) fermented cereal porridges.
+Usage of sourdough indicates that kyselo has ancient origins, probably in prehistoric and medieval fermented cereal porridges.
 The Giant Mountain region is on the Czech–Polish border, and kyselo is a close relative of the Polish sour rye soup.